SSH access

 $ ssh HU-Account@ssh.mathematik.hu-berlin.de

-Please do not run compute-intensive programs (e.g. Matlab, simulations) on the login server.
-Use the compute servers instead.
+Please do not run compute-intensive programs (e.g. Matlab, simulations) on the login server – use the compute servers instead.

-Setup by operating system
+By operating system

-Linux and macOS
+Linux

 Windows 10 / 11